VirusTC/AlnayaSN-500mg/docs/FDA_Prescriptions.md

 1\.
 Systemic and Metabolic Diseases
 -----------------------------------

-These conditions directly deprive the central nervous system of Nicotinamide Adenine Dinucleotide (NAD+), a vital coenzyme derived from Niacin (Vitamin B3) that the brain requires for cellular energy, neurotransmitter synthesis, and DNA repair.
+These conditions directly deprive the central nervous system of Nicotinamide Adenine Dinucleotide (NAD+), a vital coenzyme derived from Vitamin B3 that the brain requires for cellular energy, neurotransmitter synthesis, and DNA repair.
 [1, 3]

 -   Alcoholic Pellagrous Encephalopathy (Chronic Alcohol Use Disorder): This is the most common cause of this severe neuropsychiatric cluster in developed nations.
-Chronic alcohol toxicity damages the gut lining to block vitamin absorption and acts as a liver toxin that stops the conversion of tryptophan to niacin.
+Chronic alcohol toxicity damages the gut lining to block vitamin absorption and acts as a liver toxin that stops the conversion of tryptophan to Vitamin B3.
 It leads directly to advanced encephalopathy, muscle tremors, rigid limbs (extrapyramidal signs), insomnia, and profound toxic psychosis/hallucinations.
 [4, 5, 6, 7, 8]
 -   Hartnup Disease: A rare, inherited genetic metabolic disorder involving a mutation that prevents the intestines and kidneys from absorbing the amino acid tryptophan.
-Without tryptophan, the body cannot manufacture niacin, causing patients to experience intermittent bouts of ataxia, muscle tremors, severe depression, delirium, and full-blown psychosis.
+Without tryptophan, the body cannot manufacture Vitamin B3, causing patients to experience intermittent bouts of ataxia, muscle tremors, severe depression, delirium, and full-blown psychosis.
 [9]
 -   Severe Gastrointestinal Malabsorption Diseases (Crohn's, Celiac, Ulcerative Colitis): Advanced or untreated inflammatory bowel diseases physically flatten and destroy the nutrient-absorbing villi of the small intestine.
 The resulting baseline nutritional depletion starves the brain of B-complex vitamins, manifesting as global cognitive decline, chronic systemic weakness, and severe depression.
 [1, 2, 10]
 -   Anorexia Nervosa and Extreme Malnutrition: Absolute dietary deprivation removes the raw materials needed for cellular brain metabolism.
 In advanced stages, this induces metabolic encephalopathy characterized by disorientation, memory loss, extreme physical exhaustion, and paranoia.
 [2, 11, 12, 13]